yihan2588/Scource_Recon/README.md

 Follow the prompts.
 When asked for bad channels you may press Enter to accept the defaults loaded from `Assets/bad_channels_lookup.json`.

+At the end of the subject-level processing, the script now asks whether you want to launch the automated group analysis.
+Answering **y** reuses the Brainstorm protocol, STRENGTHEN path, and subject list you already selected, then runs `group_analysis` in non-interactive mode (avg + project, source-space only).
+Answering **n** keeps the previous manual workflow.

 Outputs (per subject/Night1):
 ```
 EEG_data/Subject_xxx/Night1/SourceRecon/